-With 30,000 people dying every week from diseases caused by unsafe water and unhygienic living conditions and over 90% of those deaths tied to children under the age of five, the crisis continues to escalate.
+- 30,000 people die every week from diseases caused by unsafe water and unhygienic living conditions.4

 The Achilles' Heel of the Global Water Crisis